 Section #2 Install LetsEncrypt Free SSL

 Runcloud doesn’t offer free one-click-SSL in their free plan, however with this python script you can install LetsEncrypt SSL.
 For this, you will need Root password (server) and IP address.
 Create an SSH connection with Putty software.
 SSH, much like terminal and command prompt.

-When you’re logged as root user, type the following command.
+When you’re logged as the root user, type the following command.

 pip install rcssl